 However, implementing blockchain technology in voting systems causes severe delays in transaction execution.
 The software solution is only available to a small group of professionals, which does not inspire trust among voters.
-This study [28] suggests a novel strategy based on freely accessible verification of all means and procedures that may generate doubt about the accuracy of the vote count or the secrecy of their results.
+This study [25] suggests a novel strategy based on freely accessible verification of all means and procedures that may generate doubt about the accuracy of the vote count or the secrecy of their results.
 Specifically, the authors presented an e-voting system in which an audit of all the hardware and software of a server that conducts operations linked to potential misuse is performed to assure confidence.
 The mechanism guards against illegal influence on votes via bribery or other forms of pressure.
 It also monitors all employee operations to control the server's functioning from its inception until the election's conclusion.
 Simultaneously, the number of auditors is not restricted, and the verification method is streamlined by using extra software and hardware.
 Auditors' responsibilities include copying and comparing files.
-All e-voting system solutions, including audits, are easy to grasp and inexpensive.
+All e-voting system technological solutions, including audits, are easy to grasp and inexpensive.

-2.2.
-Smart Mobility
+2.2 Smart Mobility

 Smart mobility aims to make transportation systems "smarter."
-Smart transportation networks, in particular, can better serve the public by improving the safety, speed, and reliability for local and international accessibility [29].
-Information and communication technologies from modern and sustainable transportation systems help consumers plan their schedules and find the cheapest and fastest routes using transportation-oriented mobile applications [30].
-Driver's passports, license recognition systems, car parking searching, and prediction are typical applications in smart mobility facilities [31].
+Smart transportation networks, in particular, can better serve the public by improving safety, speed, and reliability to local and international accessibility.
+The availability of information and communication technologies from modern and sustainable transportation systems is critical for consumers to easily plan their schedules while finding the most economical and fastest routes by using transportationoriented mobile applications.
+Driver's passports, license recognition systems, car-parking searching, and prediction are other typical applications in smart mobility facilities.